 Birds spread mistletoe seeds, and the sticky film which still surrounds them even after passing through the bird’s digestive system allows them to stick to branches.

-Do you have any interesting or fun facts about Mistletoe that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about mistletoe?
+Share them in the comments below!